 The sensor’s sensitivity is also ultimately unchanged, with a total ISO range of 100-25,600; although where the D3300 kept its topmost sensitivity as an expanded setting, the new model includes it in the standard range.

 Given that the Nikon D3300 has also passed on its Expeed 4 image processor to the D3400, it’s no surprise that both cameras boast an identical 5fps burst shooting rate and Full HD video recording at 60fps.
-The D3400’s autofocus module continues the recycling theme: it’s the same 11-point Multi-Cam 1000 sensor with a single cross-type point in the center.
+The D3400’s autofocus module continues the recycling theme: it’s the same 11-point Multi-Cam 1000 sensor with a single cross-type point in the centre.

 It’s disappointing that the D3400 carries over-all of the D3300’s core specs – but its Canon arch-rival the 1300D already trailed the Nikon D3300 on sensor resolution, burst shooting rate and AF points, so it’s small wonder that Nikon hasn’t made the D3400 a game-changer.
 The only area where it needed improvement to match the competition was connectivity, so the Nikon D3400 now sports built-in wireless picture sharing.

-This isn’t accomplished using typical Wi-Fi, but rather Nikon’s new SnapBridge system, first showcased in the Nikon D500.
+This isn’t accomplished using typical Wi-Fi, but rather Nikon’s new SnapBridge system first showcased in the Nikon D500.
 By using Bluetooth LE (Low Energy) to keep a continued connection between the camera and your smart device, the D3400 avoids the usual Wi-Fi bugbears of fiddly pairing techniques and dropped connections.

 It’s a convenient system for automatically transferring images for easy social mass media sharing, but it’s not best.
 Images aren’t offloaded at full quality, and you can’t use SnapBridge for remote camera control, and Nikon’s WU-1A Wi-Fi adapter is certainly no longer detailed as an accessory.
 The camera is compatible with the ML-L3 infrared remote control.